davidtimmons/zettelcorn/README.md

 - `path` - The directory to search for zettels
 - `pattern` - The pattern to use when renaming files
 - [options]:
-  - `-d, --dashed` - Substitute dashes for spaces in the file name
+  - `--dashed` - Substitute dashes for spaces in the file name
-  - `-r, --recursive` - Run command on a directory and all its sub-directories
+  - `--recursive` - Run command on a directory and all its sub-directories
-  - `-m, --markdown` - Only modify Markdown files by looking for the *.md extension
+  - `--markdown` - Only modify Markdown files by looking for the *.md extension
-  - `-b, --verbose` - List all paths that changed along with each new value
+  - `--verbose` - List all paths that changed along with each new value
   - `-h, --help` - Display the help message for this command

 #### Example